King John Lackland: The Idiot Son

 Eleanor was eleven years Henry’s senior and at the time of their marriage was already a woman of the world compared to her naive and enthusiastic young husband for she had previously been married to King Louis VII of France who she had accompanied on the Second Crusade.

 The Crusade itself was a miserable failure for which Eleanor was held largely to blame; perceived to be domineering, meddlesome, arrogant and haughty she refused to remain silent in the presence of the King even chastising him in public and would arbitrarily dismiss those of his advisors who she disapproved of.
 She’d also had a very had a very public affair that did irreparable damage to her marriage.
-Indeed for a time she and Louis were barely on speaking terms and they returned to Europe on separate ships.
+Indeed, for a time she and Louis were barely on speaking terms, and they returned to Europe on separate ships.

-Yet despite all this there was barely anyone who came into contact with Eleanor who failed to be impressed by this intelligent, strong-willed and independent woman but this didn’t prevent the French Court from breathing a huge sigh of relief when she and Louis divorced on 11 March 1152 on the grounds of consanguinity.
+Yet despite all this there was barely anyone who encountered Eleanor who failed to be impressed by this intelligent, strong-willed and independent woman but this didn’t prevent the French Court from breathing a huge sigh of relief when she and Louis divorced on 11 March 1152 on the grounds of consanguinity.
 The real reason was that she had failed to provide the King with a son and heir but later claimed that being with Louis was like living with a monk and that her failure to bear dynastic fruit had nothing to do with her.

 Eleanor was not to remain single for very long and on 18 May 1152 she wed Henry.
-It was first and foremost a political marriage of course but much to everyone’s surprise they actually took a fancy to one another.
+It was first and foremost a political marriage of course but much to everyone’s surprise they took a fancy to one another.
 He could not help but be impressed by this worldly woman and she by the self-confident athleticism of this man who knew what was required between the sheets and she was to prove her fecundity by providing Henry with 8 children, including 5 sons despite by now being in her early thirties which at the time was considered middle-aged.

 As we have seen, Eleanor was not a compliant woman.
 She was aware of her status as the Duchess of Aquitaine one of the richest territories in Europe.
 She acted from a position of strength, expected to get her way and was willing to conspire with others to doso.
 She was trouble and Henry had been warned by his own father to have nothing to do with her.
-Needless to say he ignored his advice.
+Needless to say, he ignored his advice.

 Described as being the embodiment of grace and charm Eleanor was tall, fair and small bosomed with deep blue eyes who on occasions liked to disguise herself as a man something it was said she carried off with great aplomb.